Nimo

 Important points to keep in mind

-Potable water standards require both chemical and microbiological safety.
+Potable water standards require chemical and microbiological safety.

-Groundwater often needs simple treatment: aeration, filtration, softening and disinfection.
+Groundwater treatment often involves aeration, filtration, softening, and disinfection.

-Seawater desalination removes dissolved salts and demands high energy or heat input.
+Seawater desalination removes dissolved salts but requires high energy.

-Advanced purification (membranes + oxidation) enables potable reuse but increases complexity.
+Advanced purification enables potable reuse but increases complexity.

-Brine disposal and energy use are major limitations of desalination.
+Brine disposal and energy use are significant limitations of desalination.

-Trace contaminants in wastewater require targeted advanced treatments and continuous monitoring.
+Trace contaminants in wastewater require targeted treatments and continuous monitoring.

-Residual disinfectants in distribution prevent microbial regrowth but require control to limit by-products.
+Residual disinfectants prevent microbial regrowth but need careful management to limit by-products.

-Source choice depends on local availability, energy resources and required water quality.
+The choice of water source depends on local availability, energy resources, and required quality.

 Built with v0